agryman/acmpy/journals/2022-04-02 Arthur's Journal.md

 3. Compare performance of Sympy versus Numpy.

 #### Decision
-* The Numpy performance on matrix operations is too slow to be used in practice.
+* The SymPy performance on matrix operations is too slow to be used in practice.
 * The use of Python is therefore not attractive unless it performs comparably to Maple.
 * The entire Maple notebook took 10261 seconds to execute.
 * The first ACM_Scale example took around 38 minutes = 38 * 60 seconds = 2280 seconds to execute.